Probability Distributions > Heavy Tailed Distribution / Light Tailed Distribution

 What is a Heavy Tailed Distribution?

-These large values tend to skew your sample statistics: the sample variance will probably be very large and the sample mean usually underestimates the population mean.
+These large values tend to skew your sample statistics: the mean would be very misleading (for the above example, it would be in the millions of dollars), the sample variance will probably be very large and the sample mean usually underestimates the population mean.
 Another couple of quirks with heavy tails:

 - The Central Limit Theorem doesn’t work.